-Fire/Rescue Trainee Recruiting Fact Sheet
+Recruiting Fact Sheet

-ABOUT THE GREENVILLE FIRE/RESCUE DEPARTMENT: The Greenville Fire/Rescue Department is made up of 161 proud men and women spread across three individual work shifts who each work 24-hour shifts.
-We serve the community through six neighborhood-based fire/rescue stations.
+ABOUT THE GREENVILLE FIRE/RESCUE DEPARTMENT: The Greenville Fire/Rescue Department is made up of 176 proud men and women spread across three individual work shifts who each work 24-hour shifts with two days (48 hours) off between shifts.
+We serve the community through seven neighborhood-based fire/rescue stations.

-THE WORK: Fire/Rescue employees perform a full range of activities including firefighting, emergency medical services, community service programs, continuing education/training, and station maintenance.
+THE WORK: Fire/Rescue employees perform a full range of activities, including firefighting, emergency medical services, community service programs, continuing education/training, and station maintenance.
 Our employees are highly skilled professionals who provide a unique service-oriented approach to citizens' safety.
 The fire/rescue business is one of the noblest callings that one could ever have.
-It provides a great variety in one's activities, ample opportunities to grow professionally, and is always changing.
-Those that depend upon status quo and a static workplace might not be well-suited for this type of work.
-However, if you like a fast paced work life, have a genuine desire to work as part of a team, and place service above self, then we would love to have you as part of our team.
+It provides many activities, ample opportunities to grow professionally, and is constantly changing.
+Those that depend upon the status quo and a static workplace might not be well-suited for this type of work.
+However, if you like a fast-paced work life, have a genuine desire to work as part of a team, and place service above self, then we would love to have you as part of our team.